NYC Construction Accident Lawyer

 - Failure to properly secure or otherwise safeguard equipment

-Fortunately, New York has many labor laws in place that can be used to hold those responsible for worksite safety accountable if and when accidents happen.
+Fortunately, New York has many labor laws in place that can be used to hold those responsible for worksite safety accountable.

-What if I Am an Undocumented Construction Worker?
-What are my Rights?
+What if I Am an Undocumented NYC Construction Worker?
+What Are My Rights?

 Additionally, your status as an undocumented immigrant can’t be used against you.
 Your employer can’t deny benefits or threaten to report your immigration status to the police or Immigration and Customs Enforcement (ICE) if you attempt to exercise your rights.

 If your employer or their insurance company engages in any of this behavior, or if you have a reasonable fear that your immigration status will be unlawfully disclosed, do not hesitate to contact us.
 Our New York construction accident attorneys will help you hold your employer accountable and work to get you the benefits you deserve under the law.

 If you file a claim for workers’ compensation, the following benefits can be awarded:

 - Medical Expenses: Reasonable and necessary medical costs.

 - Temporary Total Disability: Two-thirds of your average weekly wage before your injury (multiplied by your percentage of disability).

 - Temporary Partial Disability: The difference between your earnings before the accident and your current salary.

 - Permanent Disability: Benefits awarded to compensate for your reduced earning ability if your construction accident injury is permanent.